 Try a specialty of Kyoto!
 Kyô-bancha is a large-leaf, roasted tea that is rarely found outside the Kyoto region of Japan.
-Our Kyô-bancha exhibits a warm, satisfyingly roasted aroma and flavor — it is delicious hot, and especially superb as cold-brewed tea.
+Our Kyô-bancha exhibits a warm, satisfyingly roasted aroma and flavor — it is delicious hot, and is also especially superb as cold-brewed tea.
 Feel free to enjoy it all day long: this tea is a perfect daily drinker due to its low caffeine content.
+Kyô-bancha is also known as 入り番茶 (iribancha).

 A favorite of our office as an all-day, everyday sipper due to its naturally low-caffeine content.
 We enjoy this tea both hot and iced.